RedPandaGalaxy/FoodNinja/README.md

 # FoodNinja
-Food ninja with mouse~
+Food ninja with mouse~ <br>

-The project was developed during CreateWithCodeLive course organized by Unity.
+The project was developed during CreateWithCodeLive course organized by Unity. <br>
 When you download project, remember to select the right Scene in Unity (Assets/Scenes/Prototype5)